 If you have only one chance (and two weeks) to explore Western Canada, this is the road trip for you.
-As well as including all of the ‘must sees,’ this two week Western Canada road trip itinerary features the contrasting landscapes that make this region so unique.
-Think ocean, rainforest, desert and mountains, all in one road trip!
+As well as including all of the ‘must sees,’ this two week Western Canada road trip itinerary many of the contrasting landscapes that make this region so unique.
+Think temperate rainforest, desert and mountains, all in one road trip!

 The Rockwall Trail in Kootenay National Park is, without a doubt, one of the best backpacking trips in the Canadian Rockies.
 The highlight of the 54km long path is the chance to walk alongside the huge limestone cliff that lends its name to the trail.
 But that’s just the beginning of the beauty found on this spectacular backpacking route.

 Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.
 Discover a brief history of the trail, a route rundown and essential planning info as well as a summary of our own GDT section hike

 Grasslands National Park is one of the most unique national parks in Canada and yet is also one of the quietest.
 We left the park kicking ourselves that we hadn’t visited more of Saskatchewan sooner.
 Don’t do the same – put Grasslands National Park on your priority list and get ready to be amazed.

 Snowshoeing in Banff National Park is a must when visiting in winter.
 And Sunshine Meadows is one of the best places to go, a powder paradise with no-one else in sight.
 Here’s everything you need to know

 There’s definitely no shortage of fun things to do in Banff in winter.
 In this post, we’ll share our absolute top picks for things to do in Banff in winter as well as 20+ more ideas, to help you make your trip the best it can be!